 Mr. Can Wang has served as our director since November 2022.
-Mr. Wang has been appointed as the chief financial officer of New Hope Group Co.
-Ltd since 2022.
-Mr. Wang has also been a director at Health and Happiness International Holdings Limited from 2020 to 2023.
+Mr. Wang was the chief financial officer of New Hope Group Co.
+Ltd from September 2022 to January 2024.
+From 2020 to 2023, he was also a director at Health and Happiness International Holdings Limited.
 Mr. Wang has also served in various senior management roles, including chief financial officer, chief growth officer and executive director, at Fosun International from 2012 to 2020.
-Mr. Wang is a non-practicing member of Chinese Institute of Certified Public Accountants (CICPA) and a member of The Association of International Accountants (AIA) and the Association of Chartered Certified Accountants (ACCA), and has been appointed as Deputy President of China Association of Chief Financial Officers on 2021.
-Mr. Wang graduated from Anhui University in 1997 and received his MBA degree from China Europe International Business School.
+Mr. Wang is a non-practicing member of Chinese Institute of Certified Public Accountants (CICPA) and a member of The Association of International Accountants (AIA) and a fellow member of the Association of Chartered Certified Accountants (ACCA), and has been appointed as Deputy President of China Association of Chief Financial Officers on 2021.
+Mr. Wang graduated from Anhui University in 1997 and received his MBA degree from China Europe International Business School in 2014.